“`html

 Here’s the answer to one of the most searched questions on this topic: Virginia does not issue a standalone “laser technician” license.

 That surprises a lot of people.
-Unlike cosmetologists or estheticians — who hold a state-issued license from the Virginia State Board of Cosmetology — laser technicians in Virginia operate within a medical supervision framework.
+Unlike cosmetologists or estheticians — who hold a state-issued license from the Virginia State Board of Cosmetology — laser technicians (NO FINANCIAL AID FOR THIS PROGRAM) in Virginia operate within a medical supervision framework.
 Laser and light-based treatments are considered medical procedures under Virginia law, which means they must be performed under the oversight of a licensed physician or medical director.

 In practice, this means: